-API vs Integration: How to Connect Apps & Data Together
+API vs Integration: Key Differences & How They Connect Apps and Data Together

 If you’re trying to connect two apps together to share data between them, you’ll probably use both APIs and integrations.
 But how do these work, and how do they differ?
 We’ll answer these questions and more below.